Securing Private Resources with SonicWall Cloud Secure Edge (CSE)

 Infrastructure

 Infrastructure services enable one-click, secure access to development and production environments.
 Traditionally, infrastructure access has relied on a combination of network access via a VPN and service-specific authentication protocols that use long-lived credentials such as passwords or SSH key-pairs.
 Long-lived credentials can be a security nightmare, given the ease with which they can be shared or lost.
-Banyan transparently upgrades infrastructure service traffic to Mutual-Auth TLS using short-lived X509 certificates.
+CSE transparently upgrades infrastructure service traffic to Mutual-Auth TLS using short-lived X509 certificates.
 Security policies can then be continuously enforced, locking down access to specific servers based on user and device attributes and trust levels.

 You can publish Infrastructure services when you need to enable: